 the NDT may have 1 or more nDTSimulationOutput objects wit

 introduce a data type representing the performance data and/or KPI that are computed by the NDT for the simulated scenario.

+introduce on the NetworkDigitalTwin IOC an attribute representing the measure of drift between actual mobile network and its NDT.
+The drift, say called nDTDataDrift, may for example be a percentage value indicating how much the NDT has drifted for the actual network data

 5.5.4 Evaluation of solutions